fab2s/SoUuid/README.md

 $timeMicroSec = $timeParts[1] . substr($timeParts[0], 2, 6); // 1517993957306938
 ```

 So my current thinking is that, in addition to not being such a XOR myself, this is probably still a good initial stand, because in situations where huge amounts of UUIDs are to be generated, you would need to use identifiers anyway, which was already made easier.
-And This room could also later be used to extend and version the `SoUuid` format (please be my 1337 ^^).
+And This room could later be used to extend and version the `SoUuid` format (please be my `1337` ^^).

-Besides, you can use `random_bytes(6)` as default identifier if you do not want to bother about identifiers and still want to get the whole 9 bytes of entropy protecting each micro second and lower the collision probability to the pretty insane value of one out of 2^72 = 4 722 366 482 869 645 213 696 for UUIDs generated within the same micro-second.
+Ultimately, you can use `random_bytes(6)` as default identifier if you do not want to generate identifiers and still want to get the whole 9 bytes of entropy protecting each micro second and lower the collision probability to the pretty insane value of one out of 2^72 = 4 722 366 482 869 645 213 696 for UUIDs generated within the same micro-second.

 As [random_compat](https://github.com/paragonie/random_compat) is included as polyfill for [random_bytes()](http://php.net/random_bytes), you don't even have to worry about getting good randomness bellow PHP 7.

 ## Performance

 Since the [issue](https://github.com/fab2s/SoUuid/issues/1) was raised, I included a simple benchmark script to compare UUID generation time with [Webpaster/Uuid](https://github.com/webpatser/laravel-uuid) and [Ramsey/Uuid](https://github.com/ramsey/uuid).
 Note that these libs are both good at doing their job and can be trusted in production environment.
-Besides, UUID generation time never was the actual performance issue since we are here talking about fractions of a second per 100K UUIDs.
-And it's rather normal to find out that compared implementation which handles 4 UUID versions and tend to go as deep in RFC as possible are a bit slower.
+Besides, UUID generation time never was the actual performance issue since we are here talking about fractions of a second per 100K UUIDs where the scattered insert would end up costing hours.
+It's also rather normal to find out that compared implementations, which handles 4 UUID versions and tend to go as deep in RFC as possible, are a bit slower.
 The main point stays the same : the slow part is not the implementation, it's the RFC's lack of order and the way it is used (string vs binary form and ordering, [benchmarks here](https://www.percona.com/blog/2014/12/19/store-uuid-optimized-way/)).

 In addition, the comparison is not entirely honest since all implementations do not do exactly the same thing to end up with a comparable UUID string.
 For example Webpatser/Uuid does pre-compute the string representation right after binary generation, and SoUuid does not.
 With SoUuid, Hex and String forms are lazy generated.
-But this does not slow down actual "insert after generate" either, because the binary form is the root from which others are derived, and is the one to use for performances as PK.
+But this does not slow down actual "insert after generate" either, because the binary form is the root from which others forms are derived, and it is the one to use for better performances as PK.

 Anyway, if you still bother: